cocreations/cc_core/docs/appScreens.md

 ##### appScreen
 This is the actual screen you want the app to open.
-All available pre-installed screens can be seen in appScreens.md.

 ##### appScreenParam
 This is all the info passed to the screen.
 This may be a url for an image on an image screen or a table name for a menu screen.

-todo: add style info
 ##### style
 The style data to add to the list items.

-ideas:
-simple key-value pair system that uses commas to separate the values and colons to separate the keys and values.
-It's relatively simple and pretty human readable
+A key-value pair system that uses commas to separate the values and colons to separate the keys and values.

-like this:
-`imageSize:120,elevation:10,cornerRadius:25`
+Example:
+`"imageSize:120,elevation:1.5,cornerRadius:25"`

+These are the options you have:

+* imageSize : int or double.
+The square size of the image in logical pixels.
+Default is 70.
+* elevation : int or double.
+The elevation of the card.
+Default is 1.
+* cornerRadius : int or double.
+The radius of the corners of the card.
+Default is 4.
+* cardColor : int colour value.
+"0xFF0000FF" would be 100% opacity blue for instance.
+The colour of the cards background.

+##### displayAppScreen
+This is whether to show the the appScreen as a whole page once the card is tapped, or to show it on the card it self overriding the tileImageUrl and name.
+The values are:

+* onCardTap (default)
+* asCardContent